fraxflax/nw-watchdog/documentation/help.md

 * __--verbose | -v__<br>
 	Shortcut for `--verbosity-level=5`<br>
-	If used in combination with `--verbosity-level`, the specified verbosity level will take precedence.
+	If used in combination with `--verbosity-level`, the specified __--verbosity-level__ will take precedence.

 * __--debug | -d__<br>
 	Shortcut for: `--verbosity-level=6  --logfile=- --logsize=0  --pidfile=/dev/null  --slow-up-timeout=1  --sleep=3 --ifup-grace=5 --alert='cat' --foreground`